How to Crochet a Tapestry Crochet Square

 Crochet squares can be used to make all kinds of items, from blankets and cushions, to bags and even garments.
 Let your imagination run wild and see what you can come up with!

-If you’re feeling inspired and would like to have a go, check out these patterns:
+If you’re feeling inspired and would like to have a go, check out these patterns.
+Just click on an image to get the pattern:

 Leave a Reply